EnamiYa/EnamiYa/README.md

 # 🎯 Future goals
 - Move to South Korea
 - Learn Spanish
-- Become an _entrepreneur_.
-Still waiting for the "aha" moment...

 # 📫 To reach me
 You can reach me on Linkedin